Prince William Reveals The Secret Passion He Hopes His Children Will Share

 “Trying to get a tennis racket in their hands — and a football!” he exclaimed of the passion for sports he hopes his children will share.

-Prince William is a father to 4-year-old son Prince George and 3-year-old daughter Princess Charlotte, as well as two-month-old son Prince Louis.
+Prince William is a father to 4-year-old son Prince George and 3-year-old daughter Princess Charlotte, as well as 2-month-old son Prince Louis.
 The Duke and Duchess are both passionate about sports, often being seen at big sporting events.
 William plays polo and a big fan of soccer.
 Before marrying Prince William, Middleton was often snapped at sporting events and played various sports in both high school and college.

 Shape Magazine noted that the Duchess of Cambridge is an avid skier, has trained with trains with the Sisterhood cross-Channel rowing team and enjoys watching both rugby and tennis.
-There is one sport she will not participate in alongside her husband; polo.
+There is one sport she will not participate in alongside her husband: polo.
 Apparently, she is allergic to horses.

 Entertainment Tonight revealed that the couple’s eldest son might have other ideas as to his life’s path that is quite different from his father’s hopes and dreams.
 According to William, his son wants to become a police officer.